futel/dialplan-functions/testplan/tests.md

   - 1 from next level announces, calls emergency (don't let the call happen!)
 - top level emergency call when disabled by extension
   - 9 from top level restarts menu

+Context tests for each context
+- each listed entry goes to appropriate context
+- each unlisted entry goes to appropriate context
+- each unavailable entry repeats context